osamaataullah/food_ordering/README.md

-# Online Food Ordering System
+# Food Ordering System
-The Online Food Ordering system is a console based application designed using OOPS concepts.
+The Food Ordering system is a console based application designed using OOPS concepts.
 It allows users to register an account, order their favourite delicacies from nearby restaurants and even track their order.

 ## Features
 - Users can register using their credentials which is used for login/Authentication.